jiminpopo/GM_and_metric/README.md

 # GM_and_metric
-This rep contrains generative models and its metric to calculate the quality of generated image
+This rep contains generative models and its metric to calculate the quality of generated image